 Coming Soon: Nature Play Area and Adventure Trail

-Watch for construction at this park.
-A new nature play area and adventure trail are in the works next to the interpretive center.
+The eagerly awaited Nature Play Area and Adventure Trail is scheduled to open in the summer of 2019.
+They will be located next to the interpretive center.
 You may have noticed that there is already a giant Lincoln Log structure in that area.
 With a goal to foster imagination and connection with nature, MPRB will be using more materials like logs, sticks, rocks and water to add to this natural theme.

 Also planned for the park is an "adventure trail".
 It will feature dynamic components to entice hikers to climb, hop, run, swing, and jump their way through the park.
 Of course, the park trails already offer plenty of fun, especially when paired with the adventure packs available at the nature center.

 North Mississippi's nature play area will be unique among the growing list of other Nature Playgrounds in the Twin Cities because it will be the first accessible nature play area in Minneapolis.
 Accessible play elements will include an ADA aggregate path connector, transfer platforms, and ADA fixed-in-place nature play pieces.
 Find more resources for special needs in our Twin Cities Special Needs ShortList.

 This park has three picnic shelters available to for the public.
 The can be reserved for birthdays and other events between April 15th and October 15th.
 Permits are available by the half day (9-3 or 4-10) or for a full day.
 Reservations can be obtained by calling 612-230-6400 during business hours, online or in person.
 The Beaver and Turtle shelters each hold 50 people and can be rented for $125/half day and $250/full day.
 The larger shelter holds 150 people.
 A half-day rental is $225 and a full day is $450.
 See Kroening Interpretive Center directory page for indoor birthday parties.

 Paddle Share Program at North Mississippi Regional Park